 - 23. National development plans.
 The Syria 2030 strategic plan introduced in 2019 is built on four pillars: administrative reform and promoting integrity; growth and development; infrastructure and energy; and human development.
 The plan brings together the social, economic and environmental dimensions of the 2030 Agenda in an overall vision of a prosperous and self-reliant Syrian Arab Republic. - 24.
 UNSF.
 The UNSF for 2016-2017 was extended yearly through 2020.
 A new UNSF for the period 2021-2024 has been drafted and is awaiting formal approval and adoption.
-The UNSF is the main cooperation instrument between the United Nations and the Government, and it complements the inter-agency humanitarian response plan (HRP), providing a multi-year framework that focuses primarily on the resilience of people and communities, basic livelihoods and early recovery.
+The UNSF complements the inter-agency humanitarian response plan (HRP), providing a multi-year framework that focuses primarily on the resilience of people and communities, basic livelihoods and early recovery.
 A 2017 mid-term review of the UNSF called for the strengthening of links between humanitarian assistance and long-term interventions.
 The UNSF for 2021-2024 is centred around four priority programme pillars: availability of and access to basic and social services; sustainable socioeconomic recovery; durable solutions; and people resilience and effective institutions. - 25.
-Given the interim country strategic plan's (ICSP) focus on crisis response, the HRP, which also includes geographical areas not covered by the UNSF, remains the primary overarching framework with which the ICSP is aligned.
-Pending the adoption of the UNSF, the ICSP could contribute to the goals of the UNSF through activities in food security and agriculture, early recovery, nutrition, education, logistics and emergency telecommunications.
+The HRP includes geographical areas not covered by the UNSF and remains the primary overarching framework with which the interim country strategic plan (ICSP) is aligned.
+In addition, WFP contributes to the goals of the UNSF through activities in food security and agriculture, early recovery, nutrition, education, logistics and emergency telecommunications.